 You have the right to ensure that most decisions which significantly affect you are not made solely by automatic means and to ask the University to reconsider a decision that has already been taken.
 If you want to assert this right, you should put it in writing.

-If you believe the University is holding incorrect information about you, the University would be happy to make any necessary corrections or even erase the information, although you have the right to apply to a Court to have inaccurate data about you rectified, blocked, erased or destroyed.
-This right also extends to any opinions based on the inaccurate data.
+If you believe the University is holding incorrect information about you, the University would be happy to make any necessary corrections or even erase the information.
+Please put this request in writing detailing the inaccuracies and how you wish for them to be amended.

 The Data Protection Act is intended to protect people from unwanted or harmful uses of their personal data so that their personal privacy is protected.
 It regulates the way in which organisations collect, use, disclose and destroy information about people to ensure that they do so in a responsible and accountable fashion.